Skip to content

 Surface Mount Locks

 Our surface locks are reversable.
 This means they work both right and left hand doors.
-Only use on doors.
-They cannot be used on drawers, desks lids or boxes.

 Please note: these locks are visible when looking into a glass curio or china closet door.
 If preferred a half mortise or full mortise lock will provide a less visible alternative.